 What’s it like?
 If the action in Homeland feels familiar, that’s because one of its creators, Howard Gordon, previously worked on 24.
 Gordon co-developed this government thriller with Alex Gansa, whose credits include The X-Files and the 1980s version of Beauty and the Beast.
 Take the political intrigue and action of 24, add the strong-yet-flawed female lead of Nurse Jackie, and shake well.

 Where can I see it?
-Season four begins Sunday October 5 at 9:00 p.m. on Showtime.
+Season five begins this Sunday, October 4 at 9:00 p.m. on Showtime.
 The next day, episodes are available on demand and on Showtime Anytime.
 Previous seasons are on Vudu, Amazon Instant Video, and iTunes, as well as DVD, Blu-Ray, and Showtime Anytime.

 What do the critics think?
-All three seasons are Certified Fresh, with season one coming in at a perfect 100 percent, season two at 97 percent, and season three at 84 percent on the Tomatometer.
+The first four seasons are all Certified Fresh, with season one coming in at a perfect 100 percent, followed by season two at 97 percent, three at 84 percent, and four at 82 percent on the Tomatometer.
 Most of the critics are hooked: Dorothy Rabinowitz of the Wall Street Journal said, “Once you watch the first episode, it’s going to be hard standing the wait for the next,” while Mike Hale of the New York Times wrote in his season two review that “the combination of adult intelligence and crisp action is still pretty much unmatched on American television.”